GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 - `Root.createPost`
 - `Root.updatePost`

-must be updated, passing a "oneof" input object for the `content` argument.
+must be updated, passing a "oneof" input object for the content argument (either `content` or `comment`).

 For instance, this GraphQL query: